Reco-UK/cka-exam-prep/networking/namespaces/README.md

 # Namespaces

-Network namespaces work in a similar way to kubernetes namespace in that they shield a section of the network from outside network configuration and allocated it, its own interface, routing and arp tables.
+Network namespaces work in a similar way to Kubernetes namespace in that they shield a section of the network from outside network configuration and allocated it, its own interface, routing and arp tables.

 ```shell